acidb/mobiscroll-docs/docs/react/eventcalendar/calendar.md

 ### Renderers
 </div>
-The display of Event Calendar can be customized with different renderer functions.
+The display of Event Calendar can be customized with different render functions.

 <Slots />